project-rig/rig/docs/source/place_and_route.rst

     :py:class:`rig.place_and_route.constraints`.

 .. note::
-    It is worth emphasising that vertices being placed on SpiNNaker *chips*, not specific cores.
+    It is worth emphasising that vertices are placed on SpiNNaker *chips*, not specific cores.
 In this library, cores are just one of many chip resources which vertices may consume.

     For most applications, each vertex represents exactly one core worth of work and so each vertex will consume a single core of spinnaker chip